 The Pleistocene Redemption (TPR) was self-published as a hardcover novel in 1998 and released as a softcover revision in 2000.
 Self-publishing was a mistake, especially because best-selling authors Douglas Preston and Lincoln Child recommended it to Ed Gleason, Editor-in-Chief at America’s largest Science Fiction publisher back in 1997.
 But I was impatient and took the project away from Big-name agent, Frank Weiman.
 Are you thinking of a word for me that rhymes with “oofus” and starts with a “d”?
 But TPR did sell 4,100 copies (net of returns) with scant marketing.
 TPR proved its “impulse buy” appeal and got 26 great reviews out of 28.
-In 2014, agent Bill Pettit did achieve a screenplay re-submission invitation from Paramount’s Lorenzo di Bonaventura, who loved the (contrary to common adage!) very unique story line.
+In 2014, agent Bill Pettit did achieve a screenplay re-submission invitation from Paramount’s Lorenzo di Bonaventura, who loved the very unique story line (contrary to cynical adage that there are no new story lines) .

 I could not leave the project alone.
 I continued to make improvements, accelerating the pace and tweaking the plot.
 The new title is Ancient of Genes (AOG), now a fast-paced 105,000 words, down from the 1998 predecessor’s 145,000.